f4exb/sdrangel/plugins/feature/map/readme.md

 Each station is labelled on the maps as "MUF/foF2".

-MUF and foF2 can be displayed as countors:
+MUF and foF2 can be displayed as contours:

 ![MUF contours](../../../doc/img/Map_plugin_muf.png)